wharfkit/website/src/lib/docs/Antelope/Action.md

 }
 ```

-This structure includes the `account` the smart contract exists on as well as the `name` of the action to perform.

-The `authorization` array defines the account(s) that authorize the performing of the action on the smart contract.
+The action above is indicating that the `transfer` action should be performed on the `eosio.token` smart contract, authorized by the `foo` account, with data stating that `teamgreymass` will send `funds.gm` tokens amounting to `0.0001 EOS`.

-Finally, the `data` object in the action defines the parameters passed to the smart contract call.
-This field on the action is serialized before its submitted to the blockchain, which is what the `Action` Antelope data type helps achieve.
-This data type provides the methods needed in order to encode and decode the serialized data, depending on the developers needs.
+The `data` object in the action defines the parameters passed to the smart contract call.
+This data of the action is serialized before its submitted to the blockchain, resulting in a non-human readable variant of an `Action`, like the below example.

-Once serialized, the actual anatomy of an `Action` at the system level looks more like this:

 ```ts
 {